victordurbal/Uniswap_Pool_DataFetch/README.md

   _npm install csv-stringify_

-  _then on a command line window run_
+  _then on a command line window run :_

   _node dataFetch_uniswap.js_